 - a) Hosting virtual campaign events such as Q&A sessions, meet & greets and other interactive activities.
-All campaign event information (date, time, and platform link) MUST be provided via email to the GEO 72-hours prior to the event. - Speaking/appearing at virtual student organization meetings/events, only if permission is granted in advance by the organization's president or designee. - c) Speaking in virtual classes only if permission is granted by the course instructor. - d) Purchasing ads in 22 West Magazine, Daily Forty-Niner or ads for social media.
-Expenses must be included on the Campaign Income & Expense Record Form. - b) Digital platforms such as Facebook, Instagram, Twitter, Snapchat, YouTube and TikTok are permitted. - c) Soliciting on walkways throughout the campus (see exceptions below as prohibited by CSULB Campus REGS). - d) Speaking/appearing at student organization meetings/events, only if permission is granted in advance by the organization's President or designee. - e) Speaking in classes only if permission is granted by the course Instructor. - f) Requesting any of the Residential College Senates for an opportunity to speak, appear or table at an event sponsored by the respective senates - Tabling in designated areas outside any of the three dining halls upon the approval of the Housing & Residential Life Area Coordinators.
+All campaign event information (date, time, and platform link) MUST be provided via email to the GEO 72-hours prior to the event. - b) Digital platforms such as Facebook, Instagram, Twitter, Snapchat, YouTube and TikTok are permitted. - c) Soliciting on walkways throughout the campus (see exceptions below as prohibited by CSULB Campus REGS). - d) Speaking/appearing at student organization meetings/events, only if permission is granted in advance by the organization's President or designee. - e) Speaking in classes only if permission is granted by the course Instructor. - f) Requesting any of the Residential College Senates for an opportunity to speak, appear or table at an event sponsored by the respective senates. - g) Tabling in designated areas outside any of the three dining halls upon the approval of the Housing & Residential Life Coordinators.

-Tiana Marshall Residential Life Coordinator Beachside Tiana.Marshall@csulb.edu ر ه ر Payton Albrecht Residential Life Coordinator Hillside East payton.albrecht@csulb.edu Ľ Noah Connor Residential Life Coordinator Hillside West noah.connor@csulb.edu F

-Formatted: Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

-Formatted: Font: (Default) +Body (Calibri), 10 pt Formatted Table

-Formatted: Font: (Default) +Body (Calibri), 10 pt

-Hannah Elliott Residential Life Coordinator Parkside South hannah.elliott@csulb.edu Crystal McEntire Residential Life Coordinator Parkside North Crystal.McEntire@csulb.edu Santiago Sandoval Residential Life Coordinator Parkside Central Santiago.Sandoval@csulb.edu , , h) Scheduling outdoor facilities as listed below.
+Tiana Marshall Residential Life Coordinator Beachside Tiana.Marshall@csulb.edu Payton Albrecht Residential Life Coordinator Hillside East payton.albrecht@csulb.edu Noah Connor Residential Life Coordinator Hillside West noah.connor@csulb.edu Hannah Elliott Residential Life Coordinator Parkside South hannah.elliott@csulb.edu Crystal McEntire Residential Life Coordinator Parkside North Crystal.McEntire@csulb.edu Santiago Sandoval Residential Life Coordinator Parkside Central Santiago.Sandoval@csulb.edu h) Scheduling outdoor facilities as listed below.
 Two reservations, includes tabling reservation, per candidate are permitted.

-Contact Area Coordinator for Hillside Katrina Pratts at katrina.pratts@csulb.edu, Area Coordinator for Parkside Joseph Briones at ioseph.briones@csulb.edu and Area Coordinator for Beachside Ariel Tan at ariel.tan@csulb.edu.

 Two new reservations, includes tabling reservation, per candidate are permitted for the Run-Off Election, if necessary.

-Candidates may begin booking reservations on Friday Thursday.
-March 4 the completion of all mandatory Candidates

-Meetings.
-(1) Scheduling is available in four-hour blocks, from 8:30AM-1PM or 1-4:30 PM in these approved locations using one table, two chairs, and maximum 10' x 10' booth depending on the location (indicates booth not permitted):
+Candidates may begin booking reservations on Friday, March 4th, at the completion of all mandatory Candidates Meetings.
+(1) Scheduling is available in four-hour blocks, from 8:30AM-1PM or 1-4:30 PM in these approved locations using one table, two chairs, and maximum 10' x 10' booth depending on the location (\indicates booth not permitted):